-Validation activity for 2017 covered the whole of the Internal Model.
+Validation activity for the reporting period covered the whole of the Internal Model.
 The level of validation undertaken was consistent with the level of risk incurred.
 Independent validation was performed on those areas identified as most material to the Internal Model's operation and results.
 The outputs are validation reports, highlighting key findings, strengths, weaknesses, limitations and remediation actions.